efezinoidisi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 8-true_knowledge is a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE

+- 9-divide_and_rule is a script that prints the result of the division of environment variables POWER and DIVIDE